HR Representative

 Conduct ongoing monitoring of employed clients and mediate employer client relations.

-Outreach new employer contacts and maintain relationships with employers.
+Outreach to new employer contacts and maintain relationships with employers currently connected to the program.

 QUALIFICATIONS

-Minimum Experience Requirement: One (1) year of experience in case management, employment counseling, workforce development or similar field.
+Minimum Experience Requirement: One (1) year of experience working case management in a human services, direct services, or similar role.

 A relevant combination of education and experience may be considered.